Fish Consumption Guidelines

 Guidelines for Georgia

-Please note: Lakes and rivers listed on this page (above) have been tested and the fish found to contain little or no contamination.
-If the lake or stream where you fish is listed above it is safe to eat the amount listed for a given species from that body of water.
+Please note: Lakes and rivers in the Fish Consumption Guidelines have been tested and the fish found to contain little or no contamination.
+If the lake or stream where you fish is listed, it is safe to eat the amount listed for a given species from that body of water.
 Water bodies are listed alphabetically.

 More details and most recent results from fish contaminant testing are available in the publication “Guidelines for Eating Fish from Georgia Waters” available at: www.gaepd.org